This rulebook was last updated July 30, 2020.

 Reading the rule book is vital for all racers; it contains important information on preparation, racer conduct, and safety.
 READ THE RULES BEFORE YOU RACE.

 See the rule book for full details.
+This page is not authoratative, it is just a summary.
 In short:

 Motorcycles must be in a safe, ready-to-race condition as determined by the technical inspector.
 All controls must be operational, including the kill switch, and there may not be any leaks, cracks, missing parts, etc.

 No glycol-based coolant of any kind.
 Water and Water Wetter or other approved surfactants only.